Hudson River PCBs Superfund Site

 Investigating the Floodplains

-As part of the Hudson River cleanup, the floodplains (low-lying shoreline areas) of the Upper Hudson River are also being evaluated for the presence of PCBs.
+As part of the Hudson River cleanup, the Upper Hudson River floodplain (low-lying shoreline area) is being evaluated for the presence of PCBs.

-Additional floodplain sampling will be conducted in 2016, as part of the comprehensive investigation of the site.
+Floodplain sampling is ongoing as part of the comprehensive investigation of the site.